Lane Thomas Player Props: Nationals vs. Rays

-The Washington Nationals and Lane Thomas, who went 0-for-4 with an RBI last time out, take on Josh Fleming and the Tampa Bay Rays at Nationals Park, Tuesday at 7:05 PM ET.
+After going 3-for-5 with a double and three RBI in his most recent game, Lane Thomas and the Washington Nationals take on the Tampa Bay Rays (who will start Shane McClanahan) at 1:05 PM ET on Wednesday.

-In his previous game he had a hitless performance (0-for-4 with an RBI) against the Rays.
+In his most recent game, he collected three RBI (going 3-for-5 with a double) against the Rays.

 Lane Thomas Game Info & Props vs. the Rays